Retractable hardtop: History

-1989 Toyota introduced a modern retractable hardtop, the MZ20 Soarer Aerocabin.
-The car featured an electric folding hardtop and was marketed as a 2-seater with a cargo area behind the front seats.
+1989 Toyota introduced a retractable hardtop, the MZ20 Soarer Aerocabin.
+The car featured an electric folding hardtop and was marketed as a two-seater with a cargo area behind the front seats.
 Production was 500 units.

 1995 The Mitsubishi GTO Spyder by ASC was marketed in the U.S. The design was further popularized by such cars as the 1996 Mercedes-Benz SLK. and 2001 Peugeot 206 CC.

 2006 Peugeot presented a concept four-door retractable hardtop convertible, the Peugeot 407 Macarena.
-Produced by French coachbuilding specialist Heuliez, the Macarena's top can be folded in about 30 seconds.
-It has a reinforcing beam behind the front seats which incorporates LCD screens into the crossmember for the rear passengers.
+Produced by French coachbuilding specialist Heuliez, the Macarena's top folded in about 30 seconds.
+It has a reinforcing beam behind the front seats incorporating LCD screens into the crossmember for the rear passengers.

 Construction

 Retractable hardtops are commonly made from between two and five sections of metal or plastic and often rely on complex dual-hinged trunk/boot lids that enable the trunk lid to both receive the retracting top from the front and also receive parcels or luggage from the rear.
-The trunk also often includes a divider mechanism to prevent loading of luggage that would conflict with the operation of the hardtop.
+The trunk also often includes a divider mechanism to prevent the loading of luggage that would conflict with the operation of the hardtop.